Science, Mathematics, & Technology Timeline

 Chemistry: fertilizer, chlorine gas, and zyklon B gas.

 Fritz Haber and his team weaponized chlorine gas, which was the first large scale use in, Ypres France, in 1915.

 Haber and Jeroen Bosch create the Haber process, which makes ammonia fertilizer (NH3) from atmospheric nitrogen and hydrogen gas (1909).
-The first agricultural fertilizer that was not natural (not from animal sources).
-This creation provided food that saved millions of people from starvation and earned Haber the Nobel Prize in Chemistry in 1918.
+The first agricultural fertilizer not from animal sources.
+This process increases the food supply and saves millions of people from starvation and earns Haber the Nobel Prize in Chemistry in 1918.

 Haber left Germany for Switzerland and died in exile in 1933.
-Nazi scientists found his notes that described a gas called Zyklon B, which Haber’s team had developed as a pesticide.
+Nazi scientists found his notes that described a gas called Zyklon B, which Haber's team had developed as a pesticide.
 The Nazis use this gas to kill millions in the Holocaust.
 Source

 A commercial video on the social and ethical consequences of scientific work related to Haber's decisions.
 (35:00 minutes)